neondatabase/website/content/docs/reference/glossary.md

 ## Primary branch

-Each Neon project is created with a root branch called `main`, which is designated as your project's primary branch by default.
-The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.
+A designation given to a single [branch](#branch) in a Neon project.
+Each Neon project is created with a [root branch](#root-branch) called `main`, which carries the _primary branch_ designation by default.

+The compute endpoint associated with a primary branch remains available if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.

+A primary branch cannot be deleted.

 For more information, see [Primary branch](/docs/manage/branches#primary-branch).

 ## Project